 The consolidated entity has adopted a lifetime expected loss allowance in estimating expected credit losses to trade receivables through the use of a provisions matrix using fixed rates of credit loss provisioning.
 These provisions are considered representative across all customers of the consolidated entity based on recent sales experience, historical collection rates and forward-looking information that is available.
-During the period a total credit loss of \$12,752 has been recognised.
+During the year a total credit loss of \$2,188 (2020: \$12,752) has been recognised.